 - To develop a critical understanding of how sandstone and carbonate reservoir porosity and permeability in the subsurface is influenced by sedimentological effects of depositional mineralogy, grainsize, and sorting.

 - To develop a detailed understanding of the effects, from shallow-to-deep burial of compaction, cementation and dissolution.
-This knowledge will be integrated with basin modelling, geochemical measurements and petrological measurements.
+This knowledge will be integrated with fluid flow understanding of deep groundwater, basin modelling, geochemical measurements and petrological measurements.

 - To illustrate some of the research and commercial methods, with case examples, by which porous reservoirs can be assessed.

-- To engage with synthesis and condensation of information, via an assessed critical essay, limited to 4 sides of A4.
-This will enable students to showcase their detailed understanding of specific topics, the linkage into a coherent understanding The outcome is to achieve professional level interpretations of applied developments.
+- To engage with synthesis and condensation of information, via an open-book assessed critical essay, limited to 3 sides of A4.
+This will enable students to use research publications to research and showcase their detailed understanding of a specific topic, with linkage to a coherent understanding of overall reservoir quality.
+The outcome is to achieve professional level interpretations of applied developments.